Mission Hill, Boston

 Mission Hill is a 3/4 square mile (2 square km), primarily residential neighborhood of Boston, bordered by Roxbury, Jamaica Plain and Fenway-Kenmore and the town of Brookline.
+The neighborhood has two main streets, namely Tremont Street and Huntington Avenue.
+It is served by several stations on the MBTA's Green Line E branch, as well as Roxbury Crossing station on the Orange Line.

-It is home to several hospitals and universities, including Brigham and Women's Hospital and New England Baptist Hospital.
-Mission Hill is known for its brick row houses and triple decker homes of the late 19th century.
-The population was estimated at 15,883 in 2011.
+Mission Hill is home to several hospitals and universities, including Brigham and Women's Hospital and New England Baptist Hospital.
+Though first settled in the 17th century, the neighborhood is known for its brick row houses and triple decker homes of the late 19th century.
+It is also home to several community centers, several neighborhood groups, one branch of the Boston Public Library, one high school, and one newspaper.